 Most surveyors are happy to chat through the report after you receive it, and answer any questions.
 Remember that they won’t tell you whether or not you should buy the property (that would be their personal opinion) but they will give you the facts on what buying the property would mean and if you got a Building Survey it will detail the cost of the changes.

-Some Chartered Surveyors may include photos of the issues, which is useful if you want to bring it up with the seller or the agent.
+Some surveyors may include photos of the issues, which is useful if you want to bring it up with the seller or the agent.

 Read more about common problems your house survey might find

 What are my options?